-Based on the dry CO concentrations measured at the oxidation catalyst inlet and outlet corrected to 15% O2, the above results indicate the oxidation catalysts are operating at a CO reduction efficiency greater than the 93 percentage requirement in Subpart ZZZZ.
+Based on the dry CO concentrations measured at the oxidation catalyst inlet and outlet, corrected to 15% O2, the above results indicate that each engine meets the 40 CFR Part 63, Subpart ZZZZ minimum CO reduction efficiency of 93 percent.
+The associated oxidation catalyst on each engine also meets the operating requirements for catalyst inlet temperature and pressure drop across the catalyst.